 UNC Maternal-Fetal Medicine offers a variety of reproductive genetic services at N.C.
-Women’s Hospital, UNC Specialty Women’s Center at Rex, and by telemedicine.
+Women’s Hospital, UNC Maternal-Fetal Medicine at Rex, and by telemedicine.

-Reproductive genetics services at UNC are provided by Masters-level trained genetic counselors in conjunction with a team of Maternal-Fetal Medicine specialists.
+Reproductive genetics services at UNC are led by Director of Reproductive Genetics Dr. Neeta Vora and provided by Masters-level trained genetic counselors in conjunction with a team of Maternal-Fetal Medicine specialists.

 What is a genetic counselor?

 Genetic counselors review available screening and testing options and help families make a decision about those options that is consistent with their beliefs and values.